Holy Empire of Reunion

-The Holy Empire of Reunion (Portuguese: Sacro Império de Reunião) is a micronation that was founded 28 August 1997 as a political and constitutional simulation.
+The Holy Empire of Reunion (Portuguese: Sacro Império de Reunião) is a micronation that was founded on 28 August 1997 as a political and constitutional simulation.

 History

 It claims the territory of the French marine department of Réunion Island.
 Its creators were students of the Law School of the Pontifical Catholic University of Rio de Janeiro.

 The micronation has been mentioned in media.